kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 ## Using NOLOCK (READ UNCOMMITTED)
 **Check Id:** 15

-Using `WITH (NOLOCK)`, `WITH (READUNCOMMITTED)` and `TRANSACTION ISOLATION LEVEL READ UNCOMMITTED` does not mean your SELECT query does not take out a lock, it does not obey locks.
+Using `WITH (NOLOCK)`, `WITH (READUNCOMMITTED)`, or `TRANSACTION ISOLATION LEVEL READ UNCOMMITTED` does not mean your SELECT query does not take out a lock, it does not obey locks.

 Can `NOLOCK` be used when the data is not changing?
 Nope.
 It has the same problems.